ZongliangLi/lwpp_init/README.md

 # Installation

-This work is based on the infrastructure by [TensorCircuit-NG](https://github.com/tensorcircuit/tensorcircuit-ng).
+This work is based on the infrastructure enabled by [TensorCircuit-NG](https://github.com/tensorcircuit/tensorcircuit-ng).